Understanding the Request Procedure in a NETCONF Session

 elements that make up the content of both the client application’s

 requests and the NETCONF server’s responses correspond to CLI

 configuration statements, which are described in the Junos OS configuration

 In addition to information about the current configuration, client applications can request other configuration-related information, including information about previously committed (rollback) configurations, information about the rescue configuration, or an XML schema representation of the configuration hierarchy.

 To request information from the NETCONF server, a client application performs the procedures described in the indicated sections:

-Establishes a connection to the NETCONF server on the routing, switching, or security platform, as described in Connecting to the NETCONF Server.
+Establishes a connection to the NETCONF server on the routing, switching, or security platform.

 Optionally locks the candidate configuration or opens an instance of the ephemeral configuration database.